agsb/jelly/documents/CircuitDesign.md

 ### Control Devices

-Those U4, U5, U6, U7 must be coordenated to use the data bus, and the signals C0-C3 are used in order.
-Line C0 is CK4, C1 is CK5, C2 is OE6, C3 is OE7, and C4 is tied to U10 and Q0 as A10 into U1 and U2, C5-C7 not used and reserved.
+Those U4, U5, U6, U7 must be coordenated to use the data bus, and the signals C0-C3 are used in order for, C0 is CK4, C1 is CK5, C2 is OE6, C3 is OE7, and C4 is tied to U10.
+The Q1 from U10 as A10 into U1 and U2, C5-C7 not used and reserved.

 #### Table Controls M3 == 0
 | case | T0 | T1 | T2 | T3 | CK4 C0 | CK5 C1 | OE6 C2 | OE7 C3 | action |